 “Sally Faulkner (MtA ’18) is having a lot of fun analyzing phytoplankton and aquatic microorganisms in order to understand their contribution to biogeochemical cycles at the Memorial University of Newfoundland

-Photo left features Sally working with a beautiful culture of microalgae while enjoying the gentle purr of the nutrient analyzer running behind them.
+Photo above features Sally working with a beautiful culture of microalgae while enjoying the gentle purr of the nutrient analyzer running behind them.

 Below you can see Sally and their peers on a microalgae and water sampling day in Placentia Bay near Garden Cove, NL